Gun violence in the United States: Mass shootings

 The definition of a mass shooting remains under debate.
 The precise inclusion criteria are disputed, and there no broadly accepted definition exists.
-Mother Jones, using their standard of a mass shooting where a lone gunman kills at least four people in a public place for motivations excluding gang violence or robbery, concluded that between 1982 and 2006 there were 40 mass shootings (an average of 1.6 per year).
-More recently, from 2007 through May 2018, there have been 61 mass shootings (an average of 5.4 per year).
+Mother Jones, using their standard of a mass shooting where a lone gunman kills at least four people in a public place for motivations excluding gang violence or robbery, concluded that between 1982 and 2006 there were 40 mass shootings, an average of 1.6 per year.
+From 2007 to May 2018, there were 61 mass shootings, an average of 5.4 per year.
 More broadly, the frequency of mass shootings steadily declined throughout the 1990s and early 2000s, then increased dramatically.

 Studies indicate that the rate at which public mass shootings occur has tripled since 2011.
 Between 1982 and 2011, a mass shooting occurred roughly once every 200 days.
-However, between 2011 and 2014 that rate accelerated greatly with at least one mass shooting occurring every 64 days in the United States.
+Between 2011 and 2014, that rate accelerated greatly with at least one mass shooting occurring every 64 days in the United States.
 In "Behind the Bloodshed", a report by USA Today, said that there were mass killings every two weeks and that public mass killings account for 1 in 6 of all mass killings (26 killings annually would thus be equivalent to 26/6, 4 to 5, public killings per year).

 Mother Jones listed seven mass shootings in the U.S. for 2015.
 The average for the period 2011–2015 was about 5 a year.
-An analysis by Michael Bloomberg's gun violence prevention group, Everytown for Gun Safety, identified 110 mass shootings, defined as shootings in which at least four people were murdered with a firearm, between January 2009 and July 2014; at least 57% were related to domestic or family violence.
-This would imply that not more than 43% of 110 shootings in 5.5 years were non-domestic, though not necessarily public or indiscriminate; this equates to 8.6 per year, broadly in line with the other figures.
+An analysis by Michael Bloomberg's gun violence prevention group, Everytown for Gun Safety, identified 110 mass shootings, defined as shootings in which at least four people were murdered with a firearm, between January 2009 and July 2014.
+At least 57% were related to domestic or family violence.